Jianqiang/homepage/content/home/about.md

 # About

-Jianqiang Ma has been working as a researcher (wissenschaftlicher Mitarbeiter) in the [A3 Project](http://www.sfb833.uni-tuebingen.de/a-bereich-kontext/a3-hinrichs.html) of the [SFB 833](https://www.uni-tuebingen.de/en/research/core-research/collaborative-research-centers/sfb-833.html) at the [University of Tübingen](http://www.uni-tuebingen.de/) since April, 2015.
-The topic of the project is disambiguation of semantic relations.
-He is also a final-year PhD student under the supervision of [Prof. Dr. Erhard Hinrichs](http://www.sfs.uni-tuebingen.de/~eh/) at Tübingen's [Department of Linguistics](http://www.sfs.uni-tuebingen.de/en/chairs.html), where he was employed as a researcher/research assistant from October 2010 until joining the SFB.
+Jianqiang Ma has been working as a researcher (wissenschaftlicher Mitarbeiter) in the [A3 Project](http://www.sfb833.uni-tuebingen.de/a-bereich-kontext/a3-hinrichs.html) of the [SFB 833](https://www.uni-tuebingen.de/en/research/core-research/collaborative-research-centers/sfb-833.html) at the [University of Tübingen](http://www.uni-tuebingen.de/) since April 2015.
+He is also a final-year PhD student under the supervision of [Prof. Dr. Erhard Hinrichs](http://www.sfs.uni-tuebingen.de/~eh/) in Tübingen's [Department of Linguistics](http://www.sfs.uni-tuebingen.de/en/chairs.html), where he was a researcher/RA from October 2010 until joining the SFB.